Violent Crimes

 Violent Crime Defense Attorney in San Diego

 Attorney Michael Cindrich has decades of experience in criminal court.
 He has protected clients accused of every manner of crime, and is ready to build your case against violent crime charges.
-The Law Offices of Michael E. Cindrich serve San Diego County, including the cities of Chula Vista, Oceanside, Escondido, Carlsbad, El Cajon, Vista, San Marcos, Encinitas, National City, La Mesa, El Cajon, and San Diego proper.
+Law Offices of Michael E. Cindrich, APC serve San Diego County, including the cities of Chula Vista, Oceanside, Escondido, Carlsbad, El Cajon, Vista, San Marcos, Encinitas, National City, La Mesa, El Cajon, and San Diego proper.

 Contact Michael Cindrich today for a free consultation at (619) 262-2500.

-Overview of Defending Violent Crimes in California
+- Overview of Defending Violent Crimes in California

 - Types of Violent Crimes Under California Law